-In general, such warnings will note the type of crime reported, time and location at which it occurred, and advice to the campus community regarding steps to take for personal safety.
+In general, such warnings will note the type of crime reported, time and location at which it occurred, and advise the campus community regarding steps to take for personal safety.

-Campus community members are strongly encouraged to sign up to receive emergency and timely warning notices through the Omnilert system.
+Campus community members are strongly encouraged to sign up to receive emergency and timely warning notices through the Aggie Alert system.